ipa-lab/benchmark-privesc-linux/README.md

 I am using debian 12 based images, with a disksize of 5GB (4GB root partition, 1GB swap), 1GB of memory and a single virtual CPU.
 During installation I activated `SSH server` and `standard system utilities` during the setup phase.

-My basic VM images have the following ocnfigurion and users:
+My basic VM images have the following configuration and users:

 - `root` : `aim8Du7h`
 - `ansible` : `Soo4xooL` (currently unused)